Varriount/number_files/readme.rst

 on them and you should see somewhere a **Number files** service menu option.
-The Automator workflow doesn't use any fancy command line switches by default, but you can open the installed workflow at ``~/Library/Services`` and change the invocation parameters like you use from the command line (e.g. add ``--length 6`` to force the numbers to be padded to six digits).
+The Automator workflow doesn't use any fancy command line switches by default, but you can open the installed workflow at ``~/Library/Services`` and change the invocation parameters to what you like (e.g. add ``--length 6`` to force the numbers to be padded to six digits or change ``--from 1`` because you are a programmer and prefer to count from zero).

 Changes